-What can I expect at an infusion visit?
-We will ask you to fast for 8 hours before your infusion.
+We will ask you to fast for 8 hours before your infusion per the American Society of Anesthesiology’s fasting guidelines.
 Once you have checked in, you will complete a questionnaire to assess your current status.
 The IV will be started in your hand or your arm using a small catheter.
 This may feel like a sting from a small bug bite.
-The Ketamine will be administered through your IV over a period of 40 minutes.
+The Ketamine will be administered through your IV over a period of 40-60 minutes.
 We will take your vital signs before, during, and after the infusion.
-After resting for an additional 15-20 minutes after the infusion, you will be discharged home with your driver.
+After resting for an additional 15-30 minutes after the infusion, you will be discharged home with your driver.

 Ketamine is an anesthetic drug that has been available since the 1960’s.
-In high doses, it can cause a ‘dissociative anesthesia” which induces hypnosis like states as well as unconsciousness.
+It is FDA approved for anesthesia and we will be using it “off-label” to treat mood disorders.
+It can cause a ‘dissociative anesthesia” which induces hypnosis like states as well as unconsciousness.
 Around 2000, scientists started looking at Ketamine IV infusions carefully when its clinical usefulness was expanded to include a role in the management of mood disorders as well as chronic pain.

 Ketamine is a potent anesthetic.
 As with any anesthetic, we advise our patients to NOT operate any heavy machinery for the remainder of the day due to potential residual effects.

 Yes.
-If you have a history of cardiovascular disease, uncontrolled hypertension, history of psychosis, history of failed Ketamine infusion treatment, history of substance abuse or dependence within the year (patients will undergo a screening process) you will not qualify for Ketamine infusion treatments.
+If you have a history of heart disease, kidney or liver failure, uncontrolled high blood pressure, history of psychosis, history of failed Ketamine infusion treatment, and a few other conditions, you may not qualify for Ketamine infusion treatments.

 Yes.
-We advise that you alert your current health care provider that you are undergoing these treatments and that you maintain your current regimen.
+It is imperative that you alert your mental health care provider that you are undergoing these treatments and that you maintain your current regimen.
 It can be dangerous to stop taking your medications without the care of a physician.
 Our patients have a brighter outlook and a positive drive after their treatment that has allowed them to have higher success rates with psychotherapy.
 We will be happy to work with your current health care provider to provide the optimal outcome.